Home » Recipes » Meals/Main Dishes » Easy Beef with Snow Peas

 • 2 Tablespoons cornstarch

-• 1 Tablespoon fresh garlic (minced)
+• 1 Tablespoon fresh ginger minced

-• 3 whole scallions (sliced)
+• 3 whole scallions sliced

 • 2 Tablespoons olive oil